Chartability/POUR-CAF/workbook.md

 Chartability’s insistence on a scale (instead of a state) of accessibility requires that designers and creators consider their choices carefully: they must be willing to argue that lack of scope, time, or research or perhaps a unique consideration led to a given failure.
 No failure should be left unconsidered.

+An important note about language: Chartability's tests are framed in negative language, like "Target pointer interaction size is too small."
+This is intentional.
+Chartability is not meant to be used to "pass" accessibility requirements.
+You cannot "pass" Chartability 100%.
+Rather, Chartability is simply framed as a tool that helps people catch known barriers, or "failures."
+It is possible to have 0 failures in Chartability but still have accessibility issues.
+This is because the work of accessibility never ends!

 ## Outcomes